 The use of Coverdell Education Savings Accounts, which essentially enabled college tuition money to be put aside tax-free at a rate of up to $2,000 per year, is being phased out as part of the new tax plan.

 If credit is on your mind, you can check your three credit reports for free once a year.
-To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated each month.
+To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated every 14 days.